The Professional Development Mentor Program

 Mentors and Mentees accepted into the program will be expected to fulfill the following program requirements:

-- Mentors and Mentees must attend an orientation session at the beginning of the semester, the mid-semester meeting, and the celebration breakfast at the end of the semester;
+- Mentors and Mentees must attend an orientation session at the beginning of the fall semester, the mid-semester meetings, and the graduation breakfast at the end of the year;

 - Mentors and mentees must meet at least once per month outside of the formal program meetings;

-- Mentees must complete a Professional Growth Plan form, stating the goal they want to work on during that semester.
+- Mentees must complete a Professional Growth Plan form, stating the goal they want to work on during the program.
 Mentors will work with their mentee to identify the steps the mentee needs to take to achieve that goal.
 The steps will be included on the Professional Growth Plan form;

 - Mentors and mentees must maintain confidentiality.